 Take inventory of items

-During the process of decluttering or arranging your shed, conducting an inventory of your tools, equipment and other possessions can assist you in identifying items that may require replacement or repair.
+During the process of decluttering or arranging your shed, conducting an inventory of your tools, equipment and other possessions helps you identify items that may require replacement or repair.
 This inventory can also reveal any missing items that could be essential for routine garden maintenance or special occasions, such as Christmas decorations or golf clubs.

 Keep the outside space clear and tidy